Tanis Half-Elven: Role in the War of the Lance

 At the meeting, it is revealed that Toede is dead, slain by the kender in their homeland.
 Laurana is then carried in by Lord Soth and roughly handled by Kitiara who presents the captured elf woman to the Dark Queen.
 Laurana remains defiant though and Tanis, seeing her courage and beauty, finally realizes it is Laurana he loves not Kitiara.
-Tanis realizes though that he must hide these feelings if he is to have any change of rescuing Laurana, so he treats her coldly, letting her think he is willingly serving Kitiara.
+Tanis realizes though that he must hide these feelings if he is to have any chance of rescuing Laurana, so he treats her coldly, letting her think he is willingly serving Kitiara.
 Prior to the meeting, Kit told Tanis he would be presented before the Queen and could ask her for a favor in the form of escorting Laurana to the prison, after which he could sneak her out to the gates and free her.
 However, when Tanis kneels before the Dark Queen, he is so overwhelmed he cannot speak, and she commands him to present his sword before Ariakas, a part of the plan he did not know of.
 Kitiara insisted on him going, and on the way there Tanis convinces himself (barely) to kill Ariakas.
-However, he discovers a magical shield in the way; Raistlin, is present and breaks the shield, allowing Tanis to plunge the sword through Ariakas and kill him.
+However, he discovers a magical shield in the way; Raistlin is present and breaks the shield, allowing Tanis to plunge the sword through Ariakas and kill him.
 Tanis then makes a grab for the Crown of Power which Ariakas wore; Soth attempts to take it as well.
 During the struggle, horns blare, creating silence all round the chamber.
 Kitiara calls to Tanis, telling him to bring her the crown and ordering Lord Soth to escort him to her.
 Tanis then tells Kit she will only get the crown in exchange for Laurana.
 Kit allows him to free Laurana, but Laurana refuses to go with him.
 Instead Laurana attacks Kitiara, stealing Kit's weapon and knocking the Highlord down.
 Laurana then pushes Tanis off the ledge when he tries to stop her from running off.
 This causes Tanis to drop the crown and a huge fight breaks out.

 Tanis chases after Laurana as she fights her way out of the temple.
 He finally catches up to her but then so does Kitiara who again offers to let Tanis rule alongside her and warns him that Lord Soth is coming to collect Laurana.
 Tanis refuses Kit's offer, telling Kitiara he will protect Laurana with his life.
 Kitiara then allows Tanis and Laurana to flee, and they escape Neraka.